Montreal Dialogue Group: Mission statement

 The Montreal Dialogue Group brings Canadians of Palestinian, Israelis, Arabs, Muslims, Christians and Jewish identities together in dialogue; listening and sharing communal beliefs, histories and national narratives of each other's identities.
 Their goal is not to change people's political or religious views, but to build open communications and friendships within and between communities.
 Participants have common concern over the conflict effecting the Middle East and aim to overcome mistrust and divisiveness from the groups in Canada.
 The group organizes regular discussion groups and variety of activities through the year to promote peace and demonstrate ways to coexist.
 The Group's main focus is the Israel/Palestine political issues; the topic includes the one vs. two-state solution, the right of return and Zionism.
 The Group sometimes covers other topics, such as Jewish and Muslim beliefs and cultures.

 Current activities

 Public Dialogues: The Public dialogue program is held monthly from September to June.
 Each meeting starts with a presentation by a member of the group or a guest speaker.
 It focuses on specific theme each meeting; including politics, religions and cultures.
 Themes from the past years cover media bias, the right of return, suicide bombing, the peace process, the one vs. two-state solution, two shared religious ceremonies/meals and a Passover Seder.
 After the presentation, there is a question and commentary time, followed by time for small group discussion to focus on the theme of a more personal basis.

-For information about current activities visit their website.